HarvardMapCollection/tutorials-share/content/posts/nicolae/index.md

 The influence of this piece has been long-lasting.
 In the more productive ways, it has opened a field of inquiry over the silencing of political dissidence and homosexuality at Harvard around the WWII period, most prominently taken up by the geographers Allison Mountz and Kira Williams.[^6] Yet this piece has fenced the Institute of Geographical Exploration in stagnation, as a stain over the reputation of Geography at Harvard.
 Smith’s image of a disreputable Rice remains common parlance, as a Harvard Crimson retrospective on the Institute from March 2023 still describes Rice as a “scoundrel” and a “nuisance”[^7].
 The reasons for attaching these words to Rice are different today than they were in his own time, however.
 A short critical overview of Rice’s geographical exploits is presented in what follows, before returning to the reputation he had gathered in his own time.

-[^2]: Martin J. Haigh and T. W. Freeman, “The Crisis in American Geography,” Area 14, no. 3 (1982): 185–90; Andrew F. Burghardt, “On ‘Academic War over the Field of Geography,’ The Elimination of Geography at Harvard, 1947-1951,” Annals of the Association of American Geographers 78, no. 1 (1988): 144–144; Neil Smith, “‘Academic War over the Field of Geography’: The Elimination of Geography at Harvard, 1947-1951,” Annals of the Association of American Geographers 77, no. 2 (1987): 155–72; Alison Mountz and Kira Williams, “Let Geography Die: The Rise, Fall, and ‘Unfinished Business’ of Geography at Harvard,” Annals of the American Association of Geographers ahead-of-print, no. ahead-of-print (2023): 1–26, https://doi.org/10.1080/24694452.2023.2208645; Alison Mountz and Kira Williams, “Derwent’s Ghost: The Haunting Silences of Geography at Harvard,” in A Place More Void (Nebraska, 2021), https://doi.org/10.2307/j.ctv1bd4n3v.12.

 ### Rice in the Amazon